missyalienn/workbench-mvp/README.md

 ## 🧰 Workbench

-**Workbench** is a research buddy focused on DIY and home improvement projects, built with OpenAI and Reddit APIs.
+**Workbench** is a research agent for DIY and home improvement projects built with OpenAI and Reddit APIs.

 Ask questions like:
 > “How do I hang floating shelves?”